-The original Aldgate East station opened in 1884 however, when the London Underground system was being expanded, the entire station was moved 170 metres to its current location.
+The original Aldgate East opened in 1884 but when the London Underground system was expanded, the entire station moved 150 metres to its current location.

-The National Gas Turbine Establishment (NGTE Pyestock) in Fleet was the UK’s focal site for developing and testing gas turbines and jet engines but it was decommissioned and abandoned in 2000.
+The National Gas Turbine Establishment (NGTE Pyestock) in Fleet was once the UK’s focal site for developing and testing gas turbines and jet engines.

 York Road Underground Station was in one of London’s poorer areas and so saw little use.
 The station was closed in 1932 and has been abandoned since.

 City Road was a London Underground station located in Islington.
 The station was abandoned in 1922 and the building above ground demolished in the 1960s

-In 1943. the entire village of Imber was evacuated to make way for an exercise area for American troops involved in World War II and the villagers were never allowed return to their homes.
+In 1943, the village of Imber was evacuated to make way for a training area for troops in World War II.
+The villagers never returned to their homes.

 Battersea Power Station consisted of 2 identical coal power generating stations.
 It ceased generating power in 1983 and was left abandoned for many years.

 Abbey Mills Pumping Station was a sewage plant on Abbey Lane in East London known as the Cathedral of Sewage because of its elaborate design.

-Aldwych Tube Station opened in 1907 as a branch of the Piccadilly line, however low numbers meant the station was never really cost effective and it was closed in 1994.
+Aldwych Tube Station opened in 1907 as a branch of the Piccadilly Line, however low numbers meant the station was never really viable.
+It closed in 1994.